Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 ## Introduction

-In a previous post, the use of Robot Framework to test dynamic software updates was explored.
-While it worked fine, it is better to stick with tools that are available within Erlang's ecosystem.
-This is why the use of `Common Test` to test dynamic sofware updates will be explored in this post.
+In a previous blog post, I delved into the use of Robot Framework for testing dynamic software updates.
+Altough it worked reasonably well, a more sensible approach is to leverage tools readily available within the Erlang ecosystem.
+Consequently, this post will delve into the use of `Common Test` for testing dynamic software updates.

 ### Dynamic software updates